knownasilya/ember-toggle/README.md

   defaultOn: 'True'       // defaults to 'On'
 };
 ```
+> note: the IOS theme is referred to as just `ios` not `ios7` as was indicated in the originating CSS source

 To exclude or not include a theme, means that it's css styles will not be bundled with
 your application, thus not polluting your app.